Go to Hachette Book Group home

 But these days, college football is complicated.
 The NCAA is corrupt and exploitative, and Michigan keeps losing to Ohio State.
-It’s hard not to wonder, as Slate writer and superfan Ben Mathis-Lilley does in this book: why are we doing this?
+It’s hard not to wonder, as Slate writer and superfan Ben Mathis-Lilley does in this book: Why are we doing this?

 The Hot Seat is a chronicle of one of the wildest years in Michigan football history, but also a search for the truth about fandom, from the pages of history books to the wilderness of online forums.
 Is it embarrassing to care about what happens in a game?
 Why is Jim Harbaugh like that?
-Is this somehow Thomas Jefferson’s fault?
-This book explores all these questions, and many more.
+Is it somehow Thomas Jefferson’s fault?
+This book explores all these questions and many more.

 Against the backdrop of a quickly changing sport and country, The Hot Seat is an exploration of the all-consuming culture of fandom, and why it matters.